-(1) A statement explaining that covered persons are protected under this section, which provides that limitations placed on the access to mental health and substance use disorder benefits may be no greater than any limitations placed on access to medical and surgical benefits; (2) A statement providing information about the Consumer Services Division of the Office of the West Virginia Insurance Commissioner if the covered person believes his or her rights under this section have been violated; and

-64 (3) A statement specifying that covered persons are entitled, upon request to the carrier, 65 to a copy of the medical necessity criteria for any behavioral health, mental health, and substance 66 use disorder benefit.

-67 (g) On or after June 1, 2021, and annually thereafter, the Insurance Commissioner shall 68 submit a written report to the Joint Committee on Government and Finance that contains the 69 following information regarding plans offered pursuant to this section:

-(1) Data that demonstrates parity compliance for adverse determination regarding claims for behavioral health, mental health, or substance use disorder services and includes the total number of adverse determinations for such claims;

-(A) The medical necessity criteria used in determining benefits for behavioral health, mental health, and substance use disorders; and

-76 (B) The medical necessity criteria used in determining medical and surgical benefits;

-(3) Identification of all nonquantitative treatment limitations that are applied to benefits for behavioral health, mental health, and substance use disorders and to medical and surgical benefits within each classification of benefits; and evidentiary standards, or other factors used in applying the medical necessity criteria and each nonquantitative treatment limitation to benefits for behavioral health, mental health, and substance use disorders within each classification of benefits are comparable to, and are applied no more stringently than, the processes, strategies, evidentiary standards, or other factors used in applying the medical necessity criteria and each nonquantitative treatment limitation to medical and surgical benefits within the corresponding classification of benefits.
+- (1) A statement explaining that covered persons are protected under this section, which provides that limitations placed on the access to mental health and substance use disorder benefits may be no greater than any limitations placed on access to medical and surgical benefits; - (2) A statement providing information about the Consumer Services Division of the Office of the West Virginia Insurance Commissioner if the covered person believes his or her rights under this section have been violated; and - (3) A statement specifying that covered persons are entitled, upon request to the carrier, to a copy of the medical necessity criteria for any behavioral health, mental health, and substance use disorder benefit. - (g) On or after June 1, 2021, and annually thereafter, the Insurance Commissioner shall submit a written report to the Joint Committee on Government and Finance that contains the following information regarding plans offered pursuant to this section: - (1) Data that demonstrates parity compliance for adverse determination regarding claims for behavioral health, mental health, or substance use disorder services and includes the total number of adverse determinations for such claims: - (2) A description of the process used to develop and select: - (A) The medical necessity criteria used in determining benefits for behavioral health, mental health, and substance use disorders; and - (B) The medical necessity criteria used in determining medical and surgical benefits; - (3) Identification of all nonquantitative treatment limitations that are applied to benefits for behavioral health, mental health, and substance use disorders and to medical and surgical benefits within each classification of benefits; and - (4) The results of analyses demonstrating that, for medical necessity criteria described in subdivision (2) of this subsection and for each nonquantitative treatment limitation identified in subdivision (3) of this subsection, as written and in operation, the processes, strategies, evidentiary standards, or other factors used in applying the medical necessity criteria and each nonquantitative treatment limitation to benefits for behavioral health, mental health, and substance use disorders within each classification of benefits are comparable to, and are applied no more stringently than, the processes, strategies, evidentiary standards, or other factors used in applying the medical necessity criteria and each nonquantitative treatment limitation to medical and surgical benefits within the corresponding classification of benefits.

-80 (4) The results of analyses demonstrating that, for medical necessity criteria described in 81 subdivision (2) of this subsection and for each nonquantitative treatment limitation identified in 82 subdivision (3) of this subsection, as written and in operation, the processes, strategies,

-89 (5) The Insurance Commissioner's report of the analyses regarding nonquantitative90 treatment limitations shall include at a minimum:

-91 (A) Identifying factors used to determine whether a nonquantitative treatment limitation 92 will apply to a benefit, including factors that were considered but rejected;

-93 (B) Identify and define the specific evidentiary standards used to define the factors and 94 any other evidence relied on in designing each nonquantitative treatment limitation;

-95 (C) Provide the comparative analyses, including the results of the analyses, performed to 96 determine that the processes and strategies used to design each nonquantitative treatment 97 limitation, as written, and the written processes and strategies used to apply each nonquantitative 98 treatment limitation for benefits for behavioral health, mental health, and substance use disorders 99 are comparable to, and are applied no more stringently than, the processes and strategies used 100 to design and apply each nonquantitative treatment limitation, as written, and the written 101 processes and strategies used to apply each nonquantitative treatment limitation for medical and 102 surgical benefits;

-103 (D) Provide the comparative analyses, including the results of the analyses, performed to 104 determine that the processes and strategies used to apply each nonquantitative treatment 105 limitation, in operation, for benefits for behavioral health, mental health, and substance use 106 disorders are comparable to, and are applied no more stringently than, the processes and strategies used to apply each nonquantitative treatment limitation, in operation, for medical andsurgical benefits; and
+- (5) The Insurance Commissioner's report of the analyses regarding nonquantitative treatment limitations shall include at a minimum: - (A) Identifying factors used to determine whether a nonquantitative treatment limitation will apply to a benefit, including factors that were considered but rejected; - (B) Identify and define the specific evidentiary standards used to define the factors and any other evidence relied on in designing each nonquantitative treatment limitation; - (C) Provide the comparative analyses, including the results of the analyses, performed to determine that the processes and strategies used to design each nonquantitative treatment limitation, as written, and the written processes and strategies used to apply each nonquantitative treatment limitation for benefits for behavioral health, mental health, and substance use disorders are comparable to, and are applied no more stringently than, the processes and strategies used to design and apply each nonquantitative treatment limitation, as written, and the written processes and strategies used to apply each nonquantitative treatment limitation for medical and surgical benefits; - (D) Provide the comparative analyses, including the results of the analyses, performed to determine that the processes and strategies used to apply each nonquantitative treatment limitation, in operation, for benefits for behavioral health, mental health, and substance use disorders are comparable to, and are applied no more stringently than, the processes and strategies used to apply each nonquantitative treatment limitation, in operation, for medical and surgical benefits; and